vgandari/tok/README.md

 node, a reader can still find a related page on Wikipedia without manually copying and pasting text.

+### Tasks and Deadlines

+Tasks can be assigned deadlines, and those deadlines will affect the order in which node content appears in the final document.
+All nodes that use the `task` "environment" and also have a deadline defined will appear before nodes that do not have deadlines.
+The only exception is if nodes with deadlines have dependencies that are not tasks or do not have deadlines.

+Tasks can also be assigned expected duration, which affects which branches containing a series of nodes appear first in the document.
+In order to keep track of performance, tasks also have start dates and completion dates.
+The actual duration of a task is computed from thedifference between the start and completion dates.

+- [ ] TODO: Export expected and actual durations

+You can export the times (expected and actual durations, start dates, deadlines, completion dates) for a person responsible for tastks or for a project more broadly to perform analysis of individual/team/organizatio performance, etc.

+Because `tok` is designed to allow users to focus on documenting individual nodes without needing to take into account everything in a textbook or project at once, you may accidentally set a deadline for a task that is earlier than a deadline for one or more of its subtasks.

+If there is a dependency relationship between two tasks, `tok` will not break that relationship, even if it results in a task with a later deadline appearing before a task with an earlier deadline.
+In that scenario, the task with the earlier deadline (the one that appears later) will show its deadline in red, indicating that something might be wrong with this project's schedule -- a task should not have an earlier deadline than the task(s) it depends on.

 ### Heading Generation

 The `--headings` and `--extra-headings` options generate and insert